keenborder786/Azure_Spark_Cluster_Pipeline/README.md

 1. **Azure VM**: Ensure you have an active Azure account and have an working Azure VM (Ubuntu OS).
 2. **Upload Files on running Azure VM**:
     - Download `.pem` (private key) for your Azure VM.
-    - Set the following the following env variables and run the upload files script:
+    - Set the following the following env variables and run the `upload_files.sh` script:

 ```bash